sunjh22/CNVPipe/README.md

 ### 05.4. cn.MOPS

-Require at least 6 normal samples, do not require reference genome and do not exclude low-map region.
+Require at least 6 samples, do not require reference genome and do not exclude low-map region.
 Call CNV in batch.
-This method call CNV by comparing read depth between patient sample and control sample.
+This method call CNV by comparing read depth between samples.

 cn.mops is not applicable to very-low-coverage data, since Windows should contain 50-100 reads each.
 Three steps in cn.mops: